Blaptica dubia: Flight

 While rarely known to fly, adult males have fully developed wings and pigmented musculature typical of cockroaches able to meet the rapid energy requirements of sustained flight.
 In laboratory test launches from a ramp 2.5 m high, adult male B. dubia were able to right their dorso-ventral position and rapidly deploy their wings to control and direct their descent; however, active powered flight did not maintain or increase their altitude.
 Adult females have only rudimentary forewings and lack the muscles required for flight, and showed no flight control in test launches.

 Climbing

 Neither adults nor juveniles can climb smooth, vertical surfaces, since they do not have a developed arolium.

-Diet

-The dubia cockroach is a frugivore that prefers fruits and grains, shunning (but still eating) high protein sources, such as meat or waste droppings from other animals.
-They particularly like semisweet vegetable matter.
-Appropriate feed for raising dubia roaches includes: carrots, all manner of tropical fruits (mangos and papayas), apples, avocados, banana, cherries, pears, oranges, tangerines, strawberries, fresh corn, tomatoes (some individuals show no interest in tomatoes while others eat readily), and lettuce (not iceberg or romaine)—many other leafy greens will be accepted, including herbs.

 Reproduction

 Blaptica dubia is an ovoviviparous species, generally giving birth to live young, and pregnancy in one study lasted 48–64 days, in a 26°C (78.8°F) environment with alternating 12-hour light and dark photoperiods.
 It carries the ootheca (egg capsule), which holds about 20-35 eggs, until they are ready to hatch, or may drop it earlier under stress conditions.
 Adults live for up to 2 years, females slightly longer than males.
 Growth and reproduction rates are sensitive to environmental conditions, optimally 25–30°C and above 60% relative humidity.